TulasiRaya/Coffee-Quality-Analysis-/README.md

 - **Altitude** — Elevation ranges of growing regions
 - Additional slicers vary per page (e.g., defect category, bag weight range)

-### Example Analysis Workflow

-**Goal:** Identify which processing methods produce the highest-scoring Ethiopian lots.

-1. Navigate to **Page 3 — Processing Methods Analysis**
-2. Set the **Country of Origin** slicer to `Ethiopia`
-3. Observe the bar chart ranking processing methods by average Total Cup Points
-4. Cross-reference with the donut chart showing defect distribution by method
-5. Switch to **Page 2** to verify the sensory attribute breakdown for the filtered subset

 ---

 ## Dataset Reference